 14. Be Kind To Yourself

 Getting attracted to someone is normal.
-But if those feelings are not being reciprocated, it doesn’t mean you will beat yourself up over the fact that you are not healing from the heartbreak as soon as you would have wanted to.
+But if those feelings are not reciprocated, it doesn’t mean you will beat yourself up over the fact that you are not healing from the heartbreak as soon as you would have wanted to.
 It is a difficult process, so it is best that you stay kind to yourself first.
+The healing process might be slow but staying grounded and maintaining some coping strategies will be extremely helpful.

 Unreciprocated feelings can leave you quite hurt and question your self-worth.
 It can be a big blow to your confidence when you like someone who does not feel the same way or chooses someone else over you.
+Here, letting go or finding closure becomes crucial to any sort of emotional detachment and overcoming feelings of love towards them.
 The best way to deal with such situations is to immediately distance yourself from them on all fronts, remind yourself about their shortcomings, get back into the dating pool, and focus on yourself.
 It will not do you any good to keep thinking about what might have been.
-Rather, loving yourself and moving on is the best step for you.
+Rather, loving yourself, indulging in self-care, practicing positive self-reflection, and moving on is the best step for you.

 Frequently Asked Questions